daizheng7/document_processor/README.md

 - `save_text`: Saves text to a file.
 - `process_folder`: Processes all .docx files.
 - `extract_text_from_word_97`: Extracts text from .doc files.
-**Note**: This function uses the `win32com.client` library to open and read `.doc` files programmatically through the Word application.
-To enable this, you need to allow programmatic access to the Word object model.
-To do this, follow these steps:
-1. Open Microsoft Word.
-2. Go to `File` > `Options`.
-3. Select `Trust Center` from the menu on the left.
-4. Click on the `Trust Center Settings` button.
-5. Select `Macro Settings`.
-6. Ensure that "Trust access to the VBA project object model" is checked.
 - `process_word97_folder`: Batch processes .doc files.

 ### `utils/excel_utils.py`